This blog may contain affiliate links. Read our disclosure policy for more info.

 After about an hour of the tour and exploring, everyone was instructed to take their seats.
 Seats were set up in front of the Temple of Kukulkan and were numbered.
 Our entry tickets had our seat numbers on them.

 Soon enough, the music started and the main light show began.
 There were amazing visuals projected onto the pyramid and a story being told at the same time.
 This show went on for about half an hour and although it was only in Spanish, it was incredible.

 Important Info for Going to Chichen Itza at Night For Yourself

-The Chichen Itza night show is officially titled “Chichen Itza Noches de Kukulkan” and the show runs every night of the week.
+The Chichen Itza night show is officially titled “Chichen Itza Noches de Kukulkan” and the show typically runs every night of the week.
+However, the show currently only runs from Friday to Sunday.

 708 Mexican Pesos or about $42 USD.
 This is the ticket price and included the self-guide iPod tour and the light show.